the New Drug…

 My kids don’t have cell phones or their own computers.

-While we still use technology almost every day, we live a somewhat unconventional lifestyle compared to most.
+While we still use technology on a daily basis, we live a somewhat unconventional lifestyle compared to most.

 Live life in its truest form, instead of a virtual one.